Jerreramarcia/Winks/README.md

 # Winks
 ## Social network (PHP-Javascript-HTML-Bootstrap)

-Winks is a Social network based on Linkedin where users can upload images, text, and make friends, furthermore, professional information can be stablished
+Winks is a Social network based on Linkedin style, where users can upload images, text, and add friends, furthermore, professional information can be stablished

 ## Features